sp-hash/TeamBlackMiner/OPTIONS.md

 				See --list-devices for devices.

--z --cl-all-devices         Use OpenCl for all devices.
+-z -ca --cl-all-devices		Use OpenCl for all devices.
 				A flag to use all available devices for OpenCL mining.

 				Example:
 				TBMiner --cl-all-devices

--Z --cuda-all-devices       Use all Nvidia Cuda devices.
+-Z -cd --cuda-all-devices	Use all Nvidia Cuda devices.
 				A flag to use all available Nvidia devices with CUDA.
 				All non-cuda supported devices (Amd) will be excluded.

 				Example:
 				TBMiner --cuda-all-devices

 -T --templimit [,]          Set a comma separated array of GPU devices max temperature limit.